I admit it. I’m a clingy guy

 In talking about my being a clingy guy, I explained to her that I often feel either 100% connection (usually on the weekends) or none at all (typically during the week).

 My wife went on to say that she felt I wanted a consistent level of attention all week long.
 But that the weekend was the only time where she didn’t have the stresses of work and school.

 She also mentioned that “she doesn’t need that constant connection (the way I do) because (she) knows it’s there without having to express it”.
-I, on the other hand, do like feeling connection and while I know it’s there, it’s nice to feel it occasionally too.
+I, on the other hand, do like feeling a connection, and while I know it’s there, it’s nice to feel it occasionally too.
 Does that make me needy?

 I too have gone to great lengths to give her what she needs.
 I’m more patient, more flexible.
 I try to be understanding that she doesn’t show affection the same way I do.